Conservation and restoration of outdoor bronze objects: Past conservation methods

 In the late 19th century to early 20th century, one of the main ways to remove corrosion from archaeological bronze was through either chemical or electrolytic means.
 Sculptures may have had only spots treated, or may have been completely submerged.
 These electrochemical treatments resulted usually in the complete removal of any patina or surface material, returning the bronze to its original metal surface.
 Unfortunately this approach often had too severe of results, making the metal porous or leaving the surface with an unattractive appearance.
 This general method of treatment is still used today in some varieties, just perhaps not as severe as in the past.

-Alternatively, one of these past “methods” of conserving bronze in the past was to simply not treat it at all.
-Of course, as to be expected, this had widely varying results—some archaeological bronzes survived in quite good condition, while others became so fragile they could crumble.
+Alternatively, one of these past "methods" of conserving bronze in the past was to simply not treat it at all.
+As to be expected, this had widely varying results—some archaeological bronzes survived in quite good condition, while others became so fragile they could crumble.
 Some bronzes are highly prized for their remaining original patinas, such as some of the ancient Chinese bronzes, so they purposefully do not do treatments on them.

-One method that is not all that different from treatments that are still performed now, is to dry the piece, carefully remove what corrosion is possible, and then seal the area or the whole bronze.
-Other treatments have included a wide variety of substances, from “esoteric or mundane substances that range from secret concoctions to materials as prosaic as oven cleaner or lemon juice.”
+One method, not all that different from treatments that are still performed now, is to dry the piece, carefully remove what corrosion is possible, and then seal the area or the whole bronze.
+Other treatments have included a wide variety of substances, from "esoteric or mundane substances that range from secret concoctions to materials as prosaic as oven cleaner or lemon juice".

 Contemporary conservation methods

 Assessment of condition

 Before any conservative action can be taken, an in-depth assessment of the sculpture or object needs to be taken.
 This includes, but is not limited to, looking at past conservation reports, the taking of current photographic documentation, assessing its current structural integrity, discussion with the artist/owner as to the depth of the conservation treatment desired, and testing of new or different treatments.

-According to Virginia Naudé and Glenn Wharton, there are 4 steps that come with the assessment or survey of an outdoor sculpture, which they call an “Outdoor Sculpture Condition Survey” and whose steps are as following:
+According to Virginia Naudé and Glenn Wharton, there are four steps that come with the assessment or survey of an outdoor sculpture, which they call an "Outdoor Sculpture Condition Survey":